neeyatlotlikar/Retry-Maniac/README.md

 # Retry-Maniac

-A browser extension to manage downloads ouside the browser environment facilitating parellel connections and  faster downloads.
+A browser extension to automatically retry failed downloads within the browser.